bennetthardwick/website/content/blog/recoil-js-clone-from-scratch-in-100-lines/index.md

 Atoms are small atomic pieces of state that you can subscribe to and update in your components.

 To begin, I'm going to create a class called `Atom` that is going to wrap some value `T`.
-I've added helper methods `update` and `snapshot` to allow you get and set the value.
+I've added helper methods `update` and `snapshot` to allow you to get and set the value.

 ```typescript
 class Atom<T> {